liyih/liyih/README.md

 🔭 Before that, I obtained my bachelor's degree in Artificial Intelligence (experimental class) from Xi'an Jiaotong University along with an honors degree from the Qian Xuesen Honors College.
 (2020.09-2024.06)

 🤔 My research interests include computer vision, autonomous driving, and AIGC detection.
 I have also published several papers in CCF-A conferences and JCR-Q1 journal.
+Refer to my [google scholar](https://scholar.google.com/citations?user=kpYW9pQAAAAJ&hl=en) for details.

 📫 If you are intersted in my research, feel free to contact with me.
 Emails: yihengli620@gmail.com, liyiheng2024@ia.ac.cn